wdavidw/phyla/hadoop/yarn_ts/start.coffee.md

-# YARN Timeline Server Start
+# Hadoop YARN Timeline Server Start

 Start the Yarn Application History Server.
 You can also start the server manually with the following command: